Chaikney/ft_irc/README.rst

 Key learning outcomes for me in this project include the following.

 * Network connection handling in Linux.
-* Using the epoll mechanism to avoid blocking in I/O operations.
+* Using the ``epoll`` mechanism to avoid blocking in I/O operations.
-* The IRC protocol[#]_ .
+* The IRC protocol [#]_ .
 A simple structure leading to a lot of complexity in interactions.
 * Object-oriented design.

-.. [#] Many thanks to the people behind `this rewriting of the IRC protocol <https://modern.ircdocs.horse/>`_ which we were able to use as a guide.

 Notable features / achievements ...............................

 During evaluation it withstood several underhand attempts to make it crash (e.g. using binary input and ASCII control codes).

-The ACommand abstract class from which all the commands (KICK, JOIN, etc) inherit was a key breakthrough that allowed us to avoid mind-melting repetition in the main Server loop.
+The ``ACommand`` abstract class from which all the commands (KICK, JOIN, etc) inherit was a key breakthrough that allowed us to avoid mind-melting repetition in the main Server loop.
 It reduced to 3 essential functions:

 - check the command parameters
 - run the command